manulea/MITGUI/README.md

 9. This will take a while.
 10. Type: "python fr.py" in to the command prompt without the quotation marks, then press Enter on your keyboard.

-# How to use the software.
+# 5. How to use the software
 -- Under Construction --

 # A special thanks to the following creators of these Libraries: